dbierer/zfa-2018-oct/README.md

 NOTE TO SELF: Left Off Here: file:///D:/Repos/ZF-Level-2/Course_Materials/index.html#/6/8 NOTE TO SELF: finish Logging and Email labs
+NOTE TO SELF: add the filter to the logger module

 ## HOMEWORK
 * For Monday 22 Oct 2018